-Ever since the industrial revolution, the business world has defined successful leadership behaviors as those based on masculine traits such as, being task-focused, negotiating hard, taking charge, being rational at all costs.
+Ever since the industrial revolution, the business world has defined successful leadership behaviors as those based on masculine traits such as; being task-focused, negotiating hard, taking charge, and being rational at all costs.

-Until recently, more feminine behaviors such as building relationships, caring for employees and coaching people by listening and asking questions were dismissed as unnecessary or even unproductive.
-Therefore, you may have mastered these highly masculine traits and have lost touch with your more feminine side.
+Until recently, more feminine perceived behaviors such as building relationships, caring for employees, and coaching people by listening and asking questions were dismissed as unnecessary or even unproductive.
+Therefore, you may have mastered the highly masculine traits and have lost touch with your more feminine side.

 What is the problem with using mostly masculine behaviors and very few feminine ones?
 The world is changing!
-Values like transparency, sharing-economy, agile innovation are sweeping the marketplace and wiping out old-fashioned masculine-dominant companies (think Lehman Brothers, Enron).
-The companies who are thriving are the ones who are successfully fostering creativity, employee well-being, and less rigid hierarchy (think Google, Zappos)… these are feminine traits!
+Values like transparency, sharing-economy, and agile innovation are sweeping the marketplace and wiping out old-fashioned masculine-dominant companies (think Lehman Brothers, Enron).
+The thriving companies are the ones who are successfully fostering creativity, employee well-being, and less rigid hierarchy (think Google, Zappos)… these are feminine traits!

 Those of you who understand how to tap into and feel comfortable using these behaviors in your leadership are the ones who will be leaders in the new economy.
 Unless you are able to use both the traditionally masculine behaviors as well as the feminine ones, you are likely to feel lost and confused about why your career seems to have hit a plateau.

-Some other signs that you may have an imbalance:
+Some other signs which show that you may have an imbalance:

-- You are highly productive, at the expense of your relationships and health
+- You are highly productive but at the expense of your relationships and health

-- You usually take the lead and get frustrated when others aren’t similarly pro-active.
+- You take the lead and get frustrated when others aren’t similarly pro-active.